Attacks on rescue workers, many arrests in Berlin

 On Thursday, the Berlin police and fire department appealed to the public in a video published on the online platform X. "Don't attack us.
 Don't shoot us with firecrackers, rockets or alarm guns," it said.

 In other German cities, the turn of the year was relatively calm compared to last year.
 In Stuttgart, the police gave an initial positive assessment of their operations around the Schlossplatz.
-By 4 a.m. on Monday, the officers had reportedly recorded around 30 charges, most of which were violations of the Explosives Act.
+By 4 a.m., officers had recorded around 30 reports, most of which involved violations of the Explosives Act.
 According to the police, there were no "serious incidents".

 In Cologne, security measures around the cathedral were stepped up once again for New Year's Eve.
 According to the head of the Cologne police traffic directorate, Frank Wißbaum, around 1,000 police officers were deployed to secure the area and protect the public.
 The Cologne police had previously announced that they had taken three more terror suspects into custody in connection with possible plans to attack the cathedral.